Ulrich I von Graben: Biography

 Ulrich had no parental inheritance, joined like the Konradin line in the service of the powerful lords of Walsee and quickly made a large fortune there.
 He and his descendants also had close ties to the Rein abbey of the Konradin line.
 He first appeared in 1302 as a feudal lord of the Stubenberg family (as the Konradin line did) when he received the village of Greindorf, south of Graz, as a fief from them.
 Ulrich was also the first burgrave of Gleichenberg, who held this office between 1302 and 1324 and probably also oversaw the construction of the castle.
 He also called himself Ulzo von Gleichenberg.
-His sons Otto, Ulrich and Frederik were also burgraves of Gleichenberg.
+His sons Otto, Ulrich and Frederick were also burgraves of Gleichenberg.